 write FTP URLs in file name text fields or when using the command line application?

-According to the specification of URL formats (RFC 1738 ), an FTP
+According to the specification of URL formats (

 URL is of the form